-Beginning in August 2020, downtown Wheaton is the new home of the Montgomery County Planning Board, Montgomery Parks and Montgomery Planning, all part of The Maryland-National Park and Planning Commission (M-NCPPC).
+As of September 2020, downtown Wheaton is the new home of the Montgomery County Planning Board, Montgomery Parks and Montgomery Planning, all part of The Maryland-National Park and Planning Commission (M-NCPPC).
 The newly constructed 14-story building, owned by M-NCPPC, is located on Reedie Drive near the Wheaton Metro Station.
-The building and surrounding site replaces the county-owned Wheaton Market Place parking lot with a LEED Platinum-rated, mixed-use building, a town square and a 400-space public parking garage.
+The building and surrounding site replaces the county-owned Wheaton Market Place parking lot with a LEED Platinum-rated, mixed-use building, the Marion Fryer Town Square and a 400-space public parking garage.

 Montgomery Planning and Montgomery Parks occupy the top four levels of the 308,000 square-foot building.
 Offices and shared spaces for the Planning and Parks Departments will be located on the top four levels.
 The structure also houses Montgomery County’s:

 Approximately 900 government employees are relocating to the new building in downtown Wheaton, which will help further Wheaton’s revitalization as staff patronize local businesses and down county residents have more convenient access to government services.
 The town square outside of the building includes a water feature and provides much-needed public space for Wheaton residents and visitors to gather and enjoy programming throughout the year.

 Conveniently located near the Wheaton Metro Station and several bus lines, the building’s location makes it easier for staff to take transit to work and staff will also be encouraged to walk and bike to work where possible, reducing traffic and adding more pedestrian and street activity to downtown Wheaton.

 View the MCDOT Project webpage.

 The mixed-use building with ground-floor retail and upper-floor offices directly faces a landscaped plaza and town square, designed to become the new heart of downtown Wheaton.
 The large, inviting entrance lobby is framed in glass and illuminates the new plaza at night to symbolize the transparency and civic-mindedness of government.
 The two-story lobby space will be open to the public and used for displays, celebrations and other events.

 The open lobby includes an information desk and publicly accessible grand staircase leading to the Planning Board auditorium on the second floor.
 A living wall of greenery extends on one side of the space to represent the building’s environmentally sensitive design.